 BACK TO TOP

-UK journey of deep mining to opencast mining
+UK transition from deep to opencast mining

-`to exploit coal seams near the surface (National Archives, n.d.) that were too shallow or fragmented for deep-mining techniques (Ritchie & Roser, 2019).
+Deep (AKA underground) coal mines have a long history in the UK dating back some 400 years.
+On the other hand, opencast coal mines only became common between 1940 and 60, becoming the dominant mining method in the UK as deep coal mining entered rapid decline.
+Opencast coal mining techniques were largely imported from the USA (Hansard, 1950) together with the heavy machinery they required.
+In 1942, the UK Government established the Directorate of Opencast Coal Production under the Ministry of Works to exploit coal seams near the surface (National Archives, n.d.) that were too shallow or fragmented for deep-mining techniques (Ritchie & Roser, 2019).
 The UK Government encouragement of opencast coal mining was partly the result of a need to boost coal production and a wartime shortage of labour to do it (British Geological Survey).
 Opencast coal mining was cheaper and used less labour - it also did not require the specialised skills that deep coal mines do.
 Although opencast coal mining was introduced as an emergency wartime measure, it persisted due to its economic viability compared with deep coal mining.
 Yet, despite this transition from deep to opencast coal mining, as of 2026, deep coal mines have outlived opencast coal mines as the only active mines remaining in the UK - namely, Aberpergwm in South Wales and the relatively small Ayle Colliery in Northumberland.

 The Opencast Coal Act 1958 provided the first comprehensive legal framework for the industry, regulating land acquisition and restoration requirements as the practice moved from emergency status to a long-term economic strategy.
 However, today we see that this legislation and subsequent legislation was not strong enough to secure restoration of the sprawling opencast coal mines.